chen-alon/partners/README.md

 # Hitchhiker Application

-Developed an Android application that helps travelers to find the perfect ‎partners for traveling in Israel and abroad - based on matching percentages
+Developed an Android application that helps travelers to find the perfect partners for traveling in Israel and abroad - based on matching percentages

 The user has to fill his personal details (his destiny, the dates, gender and ages he wants to travel with) and then answer a quick quiz, the app will work for the user and matching his travel buddies.

 The system will show the user only the potential partners for him.

 ## Install and Run